What Really Happens When You Smoke Sherm

 - Aggression and Agitation: PCP can provoke aggressive and violent behavior, posing a threat to the user and those around them.

-- Physical Symptoms: Users may experience elevated heart rate, increased blood pressure, and loss of coordination.
+- Physical Symptoms: Users may experience an elevated heart rate, have increased blood pressure, or lose their coordination.

 - Memory Loss: Short-term memory loss is a common side effect, making it difficult for users to recall recent events.